 While you might expect the Q5 to have better standard features than the Q3, it is not always the case.
 For example, the base model Q3 has a panoramic sunroof, whereas you’ll need to option it for $1,450 on the base model Q5.

-But whichever model you consider, Audi include a generous number of standard features compared to other luxury German manufacturers.
+Overall though, Audi provides a generous number of standard features compared to other luxury German manufacturers.
 A digital instrument cluster and sliding/reclining rear seats come as standard, features which either cost extra or are unavailable on the comparable BMW X1/X3 and Mercedes GLA/GLC.

 The Q5 is longer, taller and wider than the Q3.

-As shown, the Q5 is bigger across the board.
+The Q5 is bigger across the board.
 It’s 7 inches longer, 2 inches taller and almost two inches wider.
-It also has a higher ground clearance, although the Audi Q3 will still comfortably mount curbs without clipping its side skirts.
+It also has a higher ground clearance, although the Audi Q3 will still comfortably mount curbs without having its side skirts clipped.